Creating opportunity for young people

 Connecting Communities began as a three-year programme initially funded by Comic Relief.
 It has become central to how we support young people and their communities today.

-Connecting Communities empowers vulnerable youth in and out of school, and parent-guardians, through a range of activities that promote positive mental attitude and behaviour change, alongside entrepreneurship training, sports, music, and safe spaces for sharing and personal development.
-We use the platform of Sunshine Clubs (vocational after school clubs) based in communities and schools, led by Cecily’s Fund trained peer educators who support, encourage and mentor young people to build resilience and help their personal development.
+Connecting Communities empowers vulnerable youth in and out of school, through a range of activities that promote positive mental attitude and social behaviour change, alongside entrepreneurship training, sports, music, and safe spaces for sharing and personal development.

 Outcomes